madhumini/salary-calculator-2024-Q1-madhumini/README.md

 Salary Calculator App

-##Technologies
+Technologies -

 NextJS,Typescript,Styled Components and Redux-toolkit

-##How to Run the project
+How to Run the project -

 Clone the Repository.

 Open it with VSCode.

-Type Following commands on the terminal
+Type Following commands on the terminal -

    to install node modules run this command - npm install